Audi Q7 vs BMW X5

-Both SUV match their engines with 8-speed automatic transmissions.
+Both SUVs match their engines with 8-speed automatic transmissions.

-The 3.0-liter BMW is slightly more fuel efficient, 21/26 mpg (city/highway) and a combined 23 mpg.
-Note that this drops to 20/26 mpg when all-wheel drive is chosen.
+The 3.0-liter BMW is more fuel efficient, achieving 21/26 mpg (city/highway) and a combined 23 mpg.
+Note that this drops to 21/25 mpg when all-wheel drive is chosen.

 The BMW X5 has a sportier feel and more responsive transmission.
-The Audi Q7 isn’t so exciting to drive, but delivers a very smooth ride.
+The Audi Q7 isn’t very exciting to drive, but delivers a very smooth ride.

 The Audi Q7 delivers a comfortable, if somewhat unremarkable driving experience.
 The 45 TFSI model can feel a little underpowered, so it’s worth considering the 55 TFSI for a little more oomph.